On This Page:

-Is it possible to engage in addiction recovery and safely connect with others online?
-There is some debate about the use of social media when it comes to sharing recovery and addiction.
-Unfortunately, there is still a stigma attached to substance use disorders, but medical science has identified that addiction is a disease that impacts the brain, that is affects people from all backgrounds, and that it is definitely not an issue of being morally or ethically correct.
+There is some debate about the use of social media when it comes to recovery and addiction.
+Although there is still a stigma attached to substance use disorders, medical science now recognizes addiction as a disease that impacts the brain.
+It affects people from all backgrounds and not simply an issue of being morally or ethically correct.

-This new understanding of addiction as a medical condition has helped many individuals step out of the unnecessary shame that kept their difficult condition from being shared.
-While isolation and lack of support can make addiction worse, connecting with other people and gaining a support system are proven to help individuals recover.
-While a sense of feeling connected is an important part of addiction recovery, there are some negative outcomes and positive outcomes of social media that should be considered.
+This new understanding of addiction as a medical condition has helped many individuals step out of the shame that kept them from sharing their situation with others.
+While isolation can make addiction worse, connecting with others and creating a support system are important parts of recovery.
+But sharing too much personal information on social media can be dangerous.

 Negative Outcomes of Social Media

-Social media is not the most therapeutic or emotionally safe space in which to share intimate details.
+Social media is not always a therapeutic or emotionally safe space in which to share life’s intimate details.
 In many ways, social media acts like a virtual gathering of individuals from all walks of life.
-Therefore, if an individual has a subject that is highly personal or still traumatic or otherwise upsetting, it may be better to limit the audience for these difficult subjects or consider limiting those subjects to personal conversations in trusted settings.
+If someone has a subject that is highly personal or still traumatic, it may be better to limit the audience for these difficult subjects to personal conversations in trusted settings.

-Cyber-bullying is still a problem online.
-A recent study found that up to 24 percent of adolescents had experienced bullying online.2 This type of bullying does not just impact young people.
-While it may become more covert, online bullying affects adults as well.
-However, even without bullying, it may be easy to become fooled by constantly upbeat posts and edited photographs– all which can make any person feel that “everyone else” is living a more glamorous or happy life.
+Cyber-bullying is a chronic social media problem.
+A recent study found that up to 24 percent of adolescents had experienced bullying online.
+And while it may be more covert, online bullying affects adults as well.
+Even without bullying, it may be easy to become fooled by constantly upbeat posts and edited photographs– all which can make any person feel that “everyone else” is living a more glamorous or happy life.

-Social media can promote and encourage the use of substances.
-This can be especially difficult for individuals who are in early recovery or active addiction.
+Social media can also promote and encourage the use of substances.
+This is especially difficult for individuals who are in early recovery or active addiction.
 Photos and posts of parties and jokes about substance use have been shown to gradually ease perceptions of these serious issues.
-This can be very difficult for individuals who are struggling to stay healthy and it may minimize the importance of recovery and sobriety.3
+This can be difficult for individuals who are struggling to stay clean and sober and may minimize its importance.

-Another disadvantage of social media is that it can be addictive itself.
-Process addictions are addictions to things that we do not normally consider as drugs but that still activate the brain’s reward system and may lead to behavior and lifestyle problems.
-Process addictions can include things like gambling addiction, shopping addiction, sex addiction, and, yes, even internet addiction.
-In fact, recent brain imaging studies have shown that addiction to the Internet results in the same brain changes associated with substance use disorders.
-Furthermore, addiction to the Internet often co-occurs with other addictions, depression, and anxiety.4
+Social media can also become an addiction.
+Process addictions are addictions to things not normally considered a substance but that still activate the brain’s reward system.
+In fact, recent brain imaging studies have shown that addiction to the internet results in the same brain changes associated with substance use disorders.
+And internet addiction often co-occurs with depression, anxiety, and other addictions.2

 Positive Outcomes of Social Media

-A free program that connects you with other sober people in your neighborhood, as well as the rest of the globe.
+Sober Grid is a free program that connects you with sober people in your neighborhood and around the world.
 You can build sober support networks and inspire others.
 Share your sobriety with people today!

-Take 12 Recovery Radio is the oldest Twelve Step based Recovery Talk and Positive Music Radio Station in the world.
-Guests include clinicians, authors, recovery recording artist, celebrities, and the stories of experience, strength and hope of people who have recovered from a seemingly hopeless state of mind and body.
-Your host, the Monty’man & Take 12 Radio are available online 24 hours a day.
+Take 12 Recovery Radio is the oldest 12-Step based recovery talk and positive music radio station in the world.
+Guests include clinicians, authors, recovering recording artists, and celebrities.
+Programs feature the stories of experience, strength, and hope of people who have recovered from a seemingly hopeless state of mind and body.
+Take 12 Radio is available online 24 hours a day.

 Our Young Addicts is a community of parents and professionals concerned about the number of young people becoming addicted to drugs and alcohol.
-Together, through our website, blog, social media platforms and community events, we share experience, resources and hope on the spectrum of addiction, treatment and recovery.
+Through our website, blog, social media platforms, and community events, we share experiences, resources, and hope on the spectrum of addiction, treatment, and recovery.
 Together, we are the #OYACommunity.

 I Am Sober is a motivational companion app for tracking your sobriety.

-1. Grant, D.S., Dill-Shackleford, K.E.
-2015.
+1 Grant, Donald S. and Dill-Shackleford, Karen E “.
 Using Social Media for Sobriety Recovery?
-Preferences, Beliefs, Behaviors, and Surprises from Users of Online and Social Media Sobriety Support.
-Retrieved from https://www.apa.org/news/press/releases/2015/08/social-media-sobriety.pdf
+Preferences, Beliefs, Behaviors, and Surprises from Users of Online and Social Media Sobriety Support.”
+Fielding Graduate University, 2015.
+Web.
+06 June 2017.